ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 Here are my suggestions:

 {{< details summary="Option 1: put everything in your vimrc" >}}
-You can put all VimTeX- and LaTeX-related Vim configuration in your `vimrc` (or `init.vim` or `init.lua` for Neovim users) and be fine---the only downside is a potentially cluttered `vimrc`.
+You can put all VimTeX- and LaTeX-related Vim configuration in your `vimrc` (or `init.vim` or `init.lua` for Neovim users) and be fine---the main disadvantage is a potentially cluttered `vimrc`.

 This is the option I'd suggest if you're not yet familiar with topic like Vim buffers, buffer-local vs. global Vim variables, and the `ftplugin` and `plugin` directories.
 {{< /details >}}